microservices-demo/microservices-demo/docs/deployment/ecs-cli.md

     ecs-cli configure sockshop-ecs-cli

 <!-- deploy-doc-end -->

+Before doing the deploy please make sure that the correct permissions ECS permissions are set on your AWS account and that you have the following environment variables exported : AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_REGION.

+### Deploy Sock Shop

 Now you can deploy Sock Shop via `ecs-cli` using the existing Docker Compose file.